 Focus Memory lets us save and recall any focus distance, like home plate or your bird feeder, immediately.

 This lens looks big and scary, but it's easy to hand-hold.

 Nikon invented the world's first 300mm f/2.8 lens in 1971.
 It was a hog and no one bought it.

 Nikon's first popular 300mm f/2.8 ED-IF came out in 1977.
 It added internal focusing, so a single fingertip could flick the focus.
 It was adopted immediately as standard issue for every news and sports photographer.
 These were extremely popular, but you had to have the skill of a pro to follow-focus manually on sports.

 Nikon's first autofocus 300mm lenses from 1986 through 1996 had such horribly slow autofocus that pro sports shooters all moved to Canon, whose AF system and EF 300/2.8 L of 1987 focused much faster than anything from Nikon until 1996!

 Nikon considered autofocus just a gimmick for amateurs, and didn't bother to develop it for professional use in the 1980s.
 Canon thought otherwise in the 1980s, and today we know who guessed right.

-Nikon's 300/2.8s have had super-fast AF ever since the first AF-S version of 1996, but few pro sports shooters have had any reason to care or move back to Nikon until the D3 of 2007, after which Nikon and Canon have pretty much shared the pro market.
+Nikon's 300/2.8s have had super-fast AF ever since the first AF-S version of 1996, but few pro sports shooters had any reason to move back to Nikon until the D3 of 2007, after which Nikon and Canon have pretty much shared the pro market.

-The incompatibilities for older or cheaper film cameras are that:
+The incompatibilities for older or cheaper 35mm cameras are that: